etianen/django-reversion/README.markdown

 ---------

-If you're upgrading your existing installation of django-reversion, please check the [Schema Migrations][] wiki page for information on any database changes, and how to upgrade.
+If you're upgrading your existing installation of django-reversion, please check the [Schema Migrations][] wiki page for information on any database changes and how to upgrade.
 If you're using South to manage database migrations in your project, then upgrading is as easy as running a few django management commands.